martinteaching/sustainability/readme.md

 ========

 The workshop itself will be streamed via YouTube, with breakout rooms to receive support available via Teams.
-Links will be made available to attendees before the session.
-The structure of the day will be as
+Links to these platforms will be made available to attendees before the session.
+The structure of the day will be as follows:
-follows:

        Time                Activity            Platform
   --------------- --------------------------- ----------